Hello Planning Mashers!

-I like that the artist used a different color for the days of the week – kind of adds a bit of spark to the page.
+I like that the artist used a different color for the days of the week – it kind of adds a bit of spark to the page.

-What a beautiful page and I love that handwriting here – all letters just look so perfect!
+What a beautiful page, and I love that handwriting here – all letters just look so perfect!

-It’s also a cool idea to use stamps for decoration – you can use one stamp and by stamping it many times you create kind of a pattern!
+It’s also a cool idea to use stamps for decoration – you can use one stamp, and by stamping it many times, you create kind of a pattern!

 I’ve been obsessing with stamping lately, so if you’re new and want to learn check my post How To Use Bullet Journal Stamps.

 If you need some more weekly inspo, be sure to check out the post with 31+ Minimalist Bullet Journal Weekly Spreads.

 Will you give a try to minimalist Bullet Journal?
 Or maybe it’s already your style?
 Be sure to let us know in the comments!